 - Felt and thread to add any decoration, such as a number

 - Polyester fibrefill

 - Chain - CH

-- Single crochet - SC (double crochet in UK/AU terms)
+- Single crochet - SC (single crochet in UK/AU terms)

 - Increase - INC (2 x sc into the same stitch so that the number of stitches grows)

 - Invisible decrease - DEC (Picking up the front loop only from the next two stitches and sc them together - so the number of stitches decreases)

 First of all, let’s make the sphere that is the base of the kettlebell.
 For this piece, will will be working in a continuous spiral rather than row by row.

 Round 1: Create a slip knot and chain 2, 6 sc into the second chain from the hook (6 stitches)

 TIP: If you would prefer, you could start off with a magic ring and 6 sc into the ring - this is just my personally preferred method.